Mount Erebus disaster

 The American helicopter, reported debris and no apparent survivors but could not land due to surface conditions.
 It would ultimately become New Zealand’s worst air disaster.

 The recovery operation, Operation Overdue, began on 29 November 1979 and finished 11 days later.
-Camping in tents 20 metres from the crash site, the teams of up to 25 people, did 12-hour rotating shifts in difficult conditions, recovering and identifying body parts.
-It left a deep, psychological impact on many of them.
+Camping in tents 20 metres from the crash site, the teams of up to 25 people, did 12-hour rotating shifts in difficult conditions.
+Recovering and identifying body parts left a deep, psychological impact on many of them.

-Not all bodies could be recovered so the crash site is the final resting place for some of the passengers of flight TE901, and it is now classified as a tomb (Antarctic specially protected area no 156 Lewis Bay, Mount Erebus, Ross Island).
+Not all bodies could be recovered so the crash site is the final resting place for some of the passengers of flight TE901, and it is now classified as a tomb.
+It is classified as Antarctic specially protected area no 156 Lewis Bay, Mount Erebus, Ross Island.

 A tragic end to what should have been the trip of a lifetime.
 There was originally a memorial wooden cross erected on the mountain above Scott Base which was replaced with an aluminium cross in 1986.

-The New Zealand government plans to build a memorial to the victims which should be completed by 2020 and will probably be located in New Zealand.
+The New Zealand government plans to build a memorial to the victims of the Mount Erebus disaster.
+It should be completed by 2024 and will be located in New Zealand.
+For more on Mount Erebus visit